wearebobatalks/boba-dfg/README.md

 To contribute, make sure to clone the repo, make a branch, make a PR, then merge.

-To run the app, cd schedule-app then do cd client, repeat with cd server (both client and server need to be running)
+To run the app, cd schedule-app/client, repeat with cd schedule-app/server (both client and server need to be running)

 Start server: node --env-file=config.env server

 Start client: npm run dev

 Sources: